Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 Game Theory and Python is an open source, educational tutorial aimed to introduce readers to game theory and more specifically to repeated games.
-The tutorial uses the open source library called [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod) integrated with Jupyter Notebooks, making this an open source, reproducible and interactive tutorial.
+The tutorial uses the open source library called [Axelrod-Python](https://github.com/Axelrod-Python/Axelrod) and Jupyter Notebooks, making this an open source, reproducible and interactive tutorial.

 # Statement of Need

 Game theory is a field of applied mathematics and an essential tool for understanding the outcome of situations where agents with different behaviours interact.
-A real life example of such situation is people choosing between being selfish or selfless when they interact with others.
+A real life example of such situations is people choosing between being selfish or selfless when they interact with others.

+% TODO: I think this paragraph could/should be shorter, the statement of need could/should reflect
+% more that the PD is heavily used in taught GT courses.

-In 1950, this very interaction was formulated in a two players game known as the prisoner's dilemma (PD).
+In 1950, this interaction was formulated in a two players game known as the prisoner's dilemma (PD).
 The repeated form of the game is called the iterated prisoner's dilemma (IPD) and in 1980 it attracted the attention of the scientific community.
-A political scientist called R. Axelrod decided to run a computer tournament of the IPD where strategies (written in computer code) would repeatedly choose between selfish and selfless actions.
+A political scientist called Robert Axelrod decided to run a computer tournament of the IPD where strategies (written in computer code) would repeatedly choose between selfish and selfless actions.
 The strategies would decide on their next action using the history of the previous interactions.
 Axelrod's tournament was a success.